Donna Reed: Early life

 After graduating from Denison High School, Reed planned to become a teacher but was unable to pay for college.
-She decided to move to California to attend Los Angeles City College on the advice of her aunt.
+She moved to California to attend Los Angeles City College on her aunt's advice.
 While attending college, she performed in various stage productions, although she had no plans to become an actress.
-After receiving several offers to screen test for studios, Reed eventually signed with Metro-Goldwyn-Mayer; however, she insisted on finishing her education first.
+After receiving several offers to take screen test for studios, Reed eventually signed with Metro-Goldwyn-Mayer; however, she insisted on finishing her education first.
 She completed her associate degree, then signed with an agent.

 Career

-MGM
+Metro-Goldwyn-Mayer

-In 1941 after signing with Metro-Goldwyn-Mayer, Reed made her film debut in The Get-Away opposite Robert Sterling; she was billed as Donna Adams.
+In 1941, after signing with Metro-Goldwyn-Mayer, Reed made her film debut in The Get-Away opposite Robert Sterling; she was then billed as Donna Adams.

-MGM soon changed her name to Donna Reed, as there was anti-German feeling during World War II.
+MGM soon changed her name to Donna Reed because of anti-German sentiment during World War II.
 "A studio publicist hung the name on me, and I never did like it", Reed once said.
 "I hear 'Donna Reed' and I think of a tall, chic, austere blonde that isn't me.
 'Donna Reed' – it has a cold, forbidding sound."

 Reed had a supporting role in Shadow of the Thin Man (1941) and in Wallace Beery's The Bugle Sounds (1942).
 Like many starlets at MGM, she played opposite Mickey Rooney in an Andy Hardy film, in her case the hugely popular The Courtship of Andy Hardy (1942).
-She was second billed in a children's film, Mokey (1942).
+She was second-billed in the children's film, Mokey (1942).
 Reed starred in Calling Dr. Gillespie (1942) and Apache Trail (1942), then did a thriller with Edward Arnold, Eyes in the Night (1942), directed by Fred Zinnemann.

-Reed had a support role in The Human Comedy (1943) with Mickey Rooney, a big film for MGM.
-She was in Dr. Gillespie's Criminal Case (1943) and The Man from Down Under (1943), and was one of many MGM stars to make cameos in Thousands Cheer (1943).
-Her "girl-next-door" good looks and warm onstage personality made her a popular pin-up for many GIs during World War II.
-She personally answered letters from many GIs serving overseas.
+Reed appeared in The Human Comedy (1943) with Mickey Rooney, Dr. Gillespie's Criminal Case (1943) and The Man from Down Under (1943).
+She was one of many MGM stars to make cameos in Thousands Cheer (1943).
+Her "girl-next-door" good looks and warm onstage personality made her a popular World War II pin-up, and she personally answered letters from American servicemen overseas.
+She retained some 350 of the letters she was sent during the war.
 Reed starred in See Here, Private Hargrove (1944) and Gentle Annie (1945), a Western.
 She was in The Picture of Dorian Gray (1945) and played a nurse in John Ford's They Were Expendable (1945), opposite John Wayne.
 MGM was very enthusiastic about Reed's prospects at this time.